-All through my high school years, I made these chewy cookie bars of deliciousness for every youth group event that needed food.
+All through high school I made these chewy cookie bars of deliciousness for every youth group event that needed food.
 It was must my sure fire recipe that never failed me and was always asked for.

 Every time I showed up with a pan, these cookie bars got devoured in no time at all.
 Then I went to college, got married, had kids, and forgot about those chocolate chip cookie bars.